KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 drive 3 miles
 ```

-That's very similar to how a computer follows code that you write.
-Except instead of driving directions, we give the computer a series of **functions** that it **calls**, one after the other, to accomplish our end goal.
+This is similar to how a computer program works.
+A program is a set of instructions that tells the computer to follow a series of steps.
+Each step is written on its own line, and the computer follows the instructions one at a time.

+A function is **one of those steps**.
+Calling a function is giving the computer a **single instruction** that tells it to do **one thing**.

 ## How do I call a function?